-- The usual, reasonable and medically necessary medical, surgical, relevant dental and/or other treatment as may be provided in hospital as authorised by a medical professional as a result of an accident or any emergency - Emergency transport and evacuation to the nearest appropriate facility. - The additional cost necessary for your return to South Africa to receive further treatment, as determined by the Scheme.
+- The usual, reasonable and medically necessary medical, surgical, relevant dental and/or other treatment as may be provided in-hospital as authorised by a medical professional as a result of an accident or any emergency - Emergency transport and evacuation to the nearest appropriate facility - The additional cost necessary for your return to South Africa to receive further treatment, as determined by the Scheme - In the case of air travel, the International Travel Benefit covers: - The cost of changing the return flight date only and/or if required, a change to the grade of the flight booking upon review by the Scheme but excludes any cost of return if you are not in possession of a valid flight ticket. - Entails the cost of any medical or non-medical escort as approved by the Scheme where medically necessary.